 In 1892 the station for immigration opened, and it burned down in 1897.
 The present main building, a French Renaissance-style brick structure, opened in 1900 and over the next ten years of the 8.8 million immigrants to the USA 6 million were processed here.
-Over 12 million entered via Ellis Island and by 1920’s laws started to get passed on immigration control and a deportation centre was set up there.
-During the war Aliens were interned there.
-The immigration centre closed in 1954 and by 1965 it becomes a monument joining the statue of Liberty.
+Over 12 million entered via Ellis Island and by the 1920s laws started to get passed on immigration control and a deportation centre was set up there.
+During the war, Aliens were interned there.
+The immigration centre closed in 1954 and by 1965 it becomes a monument joining the Statue of Liberty.
 Now you can retrace the footsteps of someone who went through the process with a dramatised audio tour.

 BUY YOUR BIG BUS TICKET HERE, THE QR CODE CAN THEN BE USED TO PRINT OUT YOUR TICKET BY ANY OPERATIVE NO QUEUE, NO GOING TO AN OFFICE – TICKET AT BEST PRICE WITH NO HASSLE If you book the Big Bus with us before 31st Dec 2017 Doris Visits has a code that works with our link, that gives you 12% off.
 BIGBUSTOURS12 Click the advert then use the code.

 - Fred Olsen – Book your cruise to New York with Fred Olsen – Click here

 - or for the late Fred Olsen deals click here to see the fleet click here